Motte-and-bailey castle: Structures

-Castle Pulverbatch in Shropshire in England was built in the 11th or 12th century and abandoned by 1202.
+Castle Pulverbatch in Shropshire, England, was built in the 11th or 12th century and abandoned by 1202.
 This digital elevation model shows the motte just left of centre, with the bailey to the right (north-east) of it.

 A motte-and-bailey castle was made up of two structures: a motte (a type of mound – often artificial – topped with a wooden or stone structure known as a keep); and at least one bailey (a fortified enclosure built next to the motte).
 The constructive elements themselves are ancient, but the term motte-and-bailey is a relatively modern one and is not medieval in origin.
 The word motte is the French version of the Latin mota, and in France, the word motte, generally used for a clump of turf, came to refer to a turf bank, and by the 12th century was used to refer to the castle design itself.
 The word "bailey" comes from the Norman-French baille, or basse-cour, referring to a low yard.
 In medieval sources, the Latin term castellum was used to describe the bailey complex within these castles.

 One contemporary account of these structures comes from Jean de Colmieu around 1130, describing the Calais region in northern France.
 De Colmieu described how the nobles would build "a mound of earth as high as they can and dig a ditch about it as wide and deep as possible.
 The space on top of the mound is enclosed by a palisade of very strong hewn logs, strengthened at intervals by as many towers as their means can provide.
 Inside the enclosure is a citadel, or keep, which commands the whole circuit of the defences.
 The entrance to the fortress is by means of a bridge, which, rising from the outer side of the moat and supported on posts as it ascends, reaches to the top of the mound".
 At Durham Castle, contemporaries described how the motte-and-bailey superstructure arose from the "tumulus of rising earth" with a keep rising "into thin air, strong within and without" with a "stalwart house ... glittering with beauty in every part".